iamprincesly/erroran/README.md

 # Erroran

-Erroran is a node.js package for providing error handling middleware in express app.
+Erroran is a node.js package for providing error handling middleware in [Express](http://expressjs.com/) app.
+It can be used for throwing operational error in JSON response to the client.

 **[Follow me (@iamprincesly) on Twitter!](https://twitter.com/iamprincesly)**